altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Tch."<br/>

 Holger waited for him to speak.
-When he was taken prisoner, Diethart mentioned he wanted answers for a few questions.
+When he was taken prisoner, Diethart mentioned he wanted answers for a few questions.<br/>

-The young man nodded.
+The young man nodded.<br/>

 "My name is Regis."<br/>